-We coordinated logistics with Mr. Starr’s people and the Hard Rock Hotel & Casino Biloxi’s people, whose identities are remaining private at their requests.
+We coordinated logistics with the musician’s people and the Hard Rock Hotel & Casino Biloxi’s people, whose identities are remaining private at their requests.
 The entire effort from all involved remained extremely professional, logistically flawless and embraced with an overwhelming sense of peace and love.

 We arrived with the piano in tow, set it up the designated area and waited.
 Then as promised, Mr. Starr joined us following his sound check.